 - Eat a balanced diet and limit your sugar and refined carbohydrates.

-- Use an all-natural dandruff shampoo that contains selenium or zinc to wash areas that normally develop fungal acne.
+- Use an all-natural dandruff shampoo and body wash that contains selenium or zinc to wash areas that normally develop fungal acne.

 In addition to lifestyle changes, there are some other solutions you can try to deal with fungal acne naturally and holistically.

-You don’t have to suffer from fungal acne and just hope it will go away on its own.
-There are natural, holistic ingredients that can help you deal with fungal acne without exposing yourself to harsh chemicals or hormone disrupting chemicals.
+You don’t have to suffer if you have fungal acne.
+There is no need to simply hope it will go away on its own.
+In contrast, there are natural antifungal treatments with holistic ingredients that can help you deal with fungal acne without exposing yourself to harsh chemicals such as ketoconazole or salicylic acid which are often prescribed.

-Rael recommends using tea tree oil for your fungal acne.
+Rael recommends using tea tree oil on the affected area for your fungal acne.
 Tea tree oil has antiseptic properties that can help alleviate the symptoms of fungal acne, and soothe itchy, irritated skin.

 Product to try: Rael Tea Tree Sheet Masks.
 These masks are infused with tea tree oil, chamomile, and cica extract to help combat fungal acne and soothe irritated skin.